Afnan-Rehman/Afnan-Rehman/README.md

 🎓 I tutor Fundamentals to Programming in Python at Curtin University

-🔭 I volunteer at Mentoring the Autistic Childern from the age of 10 to 15 teaching them coding on python at AAQF DojoCoder.
+🔭  I'm currently working on making the world a better place.
+Small steps are important.
+I volunteer at Mentoring the Autistic Childern from the age of 10 to 15 teaching them coding on python at AAQF DojoCoder.

 📫 How to reach me: afnanrehman404@gmail.com